-LABEL DESCRIPTION Wireless Network Setup Wireless Select Enable Wireless LAN to activate wireless LAN.
-Wireless Network Setting S Wireless Network Name (SSID) The SSID (Service Set IDentity) identifies the service set with which a wireless device is associated.
+Table 22 More AP.
+Edit LABEL DESCRIPTION Wireless Network Setup Wireless Select Enable Wireless LAN to activate wireless LAN.
+Wireless Network Setting s Wireless Network Name (SSID) The SSID (Service Set IDentity) identifies the service set with which a wireless device is associated.
 Wireless devices associating to the access point (AP) must have the same SSID.
 Enter a descriptive name (up to 32 English keyboard characters) for the wireless LAN.
 Hide SSID Select this check box to hide the SSID in the outgoing beacon frame so a station cannot obtain the SSID through scanning using a site survey tool.
-Client Isolation Select this to keep the wireless clients in this SSID from communicating with each other through the ADSL Router.
-MBSSID/LAN Isolation Select this to keep the wireless clients in this SSID from communicating with clients in other SSIDs or wired LAN devices through the ADSL Router.
-Select both Client Isolation and MBSSID/LAN Isolation to allow this SSID's wireless clients to only connect to the Internet through the ADSL Router.
-Security Level Security Mode Select Basic (WEP) or More Secure (WPA(2)-PSK , WPA(2)) to add security on this wireless network.
-The wireless clients which want to associate to this network must have same wireless security settings as the ADSL Router.
+Guest WLAN Select this check box to enable and configure the guest wireless network.
+Security Level Security Mode Select Basic (WEP) or More Secure (WPA(2)-PSK, WPA(2)) to add security on this wireless network.
+The wireless clients which want to associate to this network must have same wireless security settings as the AMG1312-T Series.
 After you select to use a security, additional options appears in this screen.
-Or you can select No Security to allow any client to associate this network without any data encryption or authentication. ОК Click OK to save your changes.
+Or you can select No Security to allow any client to associate this network without any data encryption or authentication.
+OK Click OK to save your changes.
 Cancel Click Cancel to exit this screen without saving.